An interesting comparison and important distinctions between today’s different cloud computing approaches.

-Cloud-Computing has become one the hottest new technological advancements in the last decade.
-Many businesses around the world have refocused their IT budgets to benefit from what the Cloud has to offer.
-These benefits include more scalability, reliability and flexibility, at a much lesser cost then legacy on-premise systems.
+Cloud computing has become one of the hottest new technological advancements in the last decade.
+Many businesses around the world have refocused their IT budgets to benefit from what the cloud has to offer.
+These benefits include better scalability, reliability and flexibility, at a much lesser cost than legacy on-premise systems.

-The term Cloud-Migrated used in this blog, is also commonly coined in the tech industry as Cloud-Hosted, Cloud-Enabled, Cloud-Based or even Cloud-Washed.
-It describes legacy systems, that have historically run on-premise and that have been migrated to run in the Cloud.
-Hosting software in the Cloud provides serious benefits compared to hosting it on physical servers in an organization’s premises.
-Similarly to the Gold Rush of yesteryears, legacy software vendors have hastily been migrating (some faster than others) their on-premise systems to the Cloud in order to capitalize on the financial benefits of the Cloud.
+The term cloud-migrated used in this blog, is also commonly coined in the tech industry as cloud-hosted, cloud-enabled, cloud-based or even cloud-washed.
+It describes legacy systems, that have historically run on-premise and that have been migrated to run in the cloud.
+Hosting software in the cloud provides serious benefits compared to hosting it on physical servers in an organization’s premises.
+Alike the Gold Rush of yesteryears, legacy software vendors have hastily been migrating (some faster than others) their on-premise systems to the cloud in order to capitalize on the financial benefits of the cloud.

-As stated above, a Cloud-Migrated application is basically legacy software previously designed and built to run on an organization’s physical servers and modified to run in the Cloud.
-Legacy software vendors quickly understood that it was much faster and cheaper to migrate existing code to run in the Cloud, than to rewrite an entire application from scratch to run on the Cloud’s virtual computing resources.
+As hinted above, a cloud-migrated application is basically legacy software previously designed and built to run on an organization’s physical servers and modified to run in the cloud.
+Legacy software vendors quickly understood that it was much faster and cheaper to migrate existing code to run in the cloud, than to rewrite an entire application from scratch to run on the cloud’s virtual computing resources.

-Similarly to Cloud-Migrated applications, Cloud-Native applications live in the Cloud and require no hardware investments and maintenance from the customers.
-However, Cloud-Native applications have many more benefits.
+Similar to cloud-migrated applications, cloud-native applications live in the cloud and require no hardware investments and maintenance from the customers.
+However, cloud-native applications have many more benefits.
 Let’s look into them.

 Microservices can also be integrated with a multitude of other tools, algorithms, software, application layers, databases and operating systems, through the simple use of APIs, allowing customers to follow their own best-of-breed strategy.
 SDKs, can also be made available to customize certain modules without again, affecting the whole application.

-Although Cloud-Migrated solutions offer considerable advantages compared to their on-premise ancestors, they pale in comparison to their born-in-the-Cloud cousins.
-Cloud-Native applications are dynamically scalable, and can greatly reduce an organization’s IT costs while improving their operational efficiencies.
+Although cloud-migrated solutions offer considerable advantages compared to their on-premise ancestors, they pale in comparison to their born-in-the-cloud cousins.
+Cloud-native applications are dynamically scalable, and can greatly reduce an organization’s IT costs while improving its operational efficiencies.